-3. Evaluation and Effectiveness Review.

-- (a) WIS agrees that, pursuant to WAC 392-800-855, it will annually evaluate the impact of this Compact on the academic success of American Indian and Alaska Native students enrolled in the School. - (b) WIS agrees to collect and report to the Superintendent academic growth data and by August 1 of each year during which this Compact is in effect. - 4.
+- 3. Evaluation and Effectiveness Review. - (a) The School Board agrees that, pursuant to WAC 392-800-855, it will annually evaluate the impact of this Compact on the academic success of American Indian and Alaska Native students enrolled in the School. - (b) The School Board agrees to collect and report to the Superintendent academic growth data and high school graduation data by August 1 of each year during which this Compact is in effect. - 4.
 Nonsectarian Status.
-WIS agrees that the School will not engage in any sectarian practices in its educational program, admissions policies, employment practices, and all other operations.
-The School will not be to any extent under the control or direction of any religious denomination.
+The School Board agrees that the School will not engage in any sectarian practices in its educational program, admissions policies, employment practices, and all other operations.
+Further, the School Board agrees that the School will not be to any extent under the control or direction of any religious denomination.
 The School may continue to conduct culturally appropriate activities for special events as has been done historically. - 5.
 Non-discrimination.
-WIS agrees that the School will comply with all federal and state non-discrimination laws, regulations and policies which are otherwise applicable to Washington public schools, including chapters 28A.640 and 28A.642 RCW.
-Accordingly, no person shall, on the ground of sex, race, creed, religion, color, national origin, honorably discharged veteran or military status, sexual orientation including gender expression or identity, the presence of any sensory, mental or physical disability, or the use of a trained dog guide or service animal by a person with a disability, be unlawfully excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any activity performed by the School or its agents.
+The School Board agrees that the School will comply with all federal and state non-discrimination laws, regulations and policies which are otherwise applicable to Washington public schools, including but not limited to chapters 28A.640 and 28A.642 RCW.
+Accordingly, no person shall, on the ground of sex, race, creed, religion, color, national origin, honorably discharged veteran or military status, sexual orientation including gender expression or identity, the presence of any sensory, mental or physical disability, or the use of a trained dog guide or service animal by a person with a disability, be unlawfully excluded from participation in, be denied benefits of, or be otherwise subjected to discrimination under any activity performed by the School or its agents.
 Provided, nothing herein is intended to limit any exemption under federal or state law pertaining to employment practices under which a preferential treatment is given to any individual because he or she is an Indian living on or near a reservation.
-Provided further, nothing herein is intended to limit any exemption under federal or state law pertaining to student enrollment practices under which a preferential treatment is given to any individual because he or she is a Tribal member or sibling of an already enrolled student.
+Provided further, nothing herein is intended to limit any exemption under federal or state law pertaining to student enrollment practices under which a preferential treatment is given to any individual because he or she is a Tribal member or sibling of an already enrolled student. - 6.
+Recordkeeping and Auditing. - (a) The School will comply with all tribal, federal, and state, and OSPI recordkeeping requirements including those pertaining to students, governance, and finance. - (b) The School Board agrees that the School will maintain all books, records, documents, data and other evidence relating to this Compact, including School administrative and student records for a period of six years following the expiration, nonrenewal, or termination of the Compact.
+These records must be subject at all reasonable times to inspection, review or audit by OSPI, personnel duly authorized by the Superintendent, the Office of the State Auditor, and federal and state officials so authorized by statute, regulation or